 - At least two (2) additional student board members, each of whom has a vote.

-- A staff advisor, the Director of Residence Life and Judicial Affairs, who does not have a vote.
+- A staff advisor, the Director of Residence Life and Student Conduct, who does not have a vote.

 How does the Board make decisions?